-In Finland, Emfit’s under mattress bed sensors have been widely used in scientific research of sleep-disordered breathing.
-Today there are over 10 scientific publications.
-Emfit QS is commercially available hardware and software as a service (H+SaaS) making it possible to conduct research studies easily and conveniently for patients, and collect data remotely over the Internet.
+Emfit’s sensors have been widely used in scientific research of ballistocardiography.
+Today there are close to 100 scientific publications in total.
+QS+CLINICAL makes it possible to conduct investigation easily and conveniently for patients, and collect data remotely over the Internet.

 Emfit movement sensor in evaluating nocturnal breathing